 The 33rd District Court is located in Woodhaven, Michigan.
 This court is known as a law-and-order court, and you need the services of a seriously experienced defense attorney by your side if you have a case there.

-The 33rd District Court hears criminal cases and civil infraction matters in addition to its civil docket.
+The 33rd District Court in Woodhaven hears criminal cases and civil infraction matters in addition to its civil docket.
 Civil infractions are ticket cases that carry monetary fines, and the most common would be traffic tickets.
-Misdemeanor cases carry potential jail time, from 30 days up to 1 year in jail, fines, and costs, and up to two years of probation.
+Misdemeanor cases carry potential jail time, from 30 days up to 1 year in jail, fines and costs, and up to two years of probation.
 District courts do not have jurisdiction to sentence a person to more than one year in jail.
-The three judges at the 33rd District Court serve the communities of Brownstown Township, Flat Rock, Gibraltar, Grosse Ile, Rockwood, Trenton, and Woodhaven.
+The three judges at the 33rd District Court serve Brownstown Township, Flat Rock, Gibraltar, Grosse Ile, Rockwood, Trenton, and Woodhaven.

 All felony cases are started in the district court.
 The felony case proceedings handled by the district court are as follows:

 - Arraignment – An arraignment is the first event in a felony case, and it happens in the city district court where a crime allegedly occurred.
 Arraignments are a court hearing where the judge sets a bond for a defendant and schedules further court dates.

 Bond amounts are individualized based on the charges and the facts and circumstances of the defendant.
 The primary purpose of a bond is to ensure that the defendant will re-appear in court on future dates.
 Bonds can be “personal,” which means no money is deposited with the court.
 The bond will have a monetary amount attached to it if the defendant fails to appear in court when ordered to, and if the defendant fails to appear, the defendant will owe that amount to the court.